 The Economic Science Association is organizing a seminar series featuring junior job-market candidates in economics who use experimental methods.
-The virtual seminar series will run from October to December 2020 with sessions occuring at three different times to accomodate audiences around the world.
+The virtual seminar series will run from October to December 2023 with sessions occuring at different times to accomodate audiences around the world.
 Each sessions consists of two to three speakers, each speaking for 20 minutes, followed by a discussant.

 The scheduled speakers and discussants are listed below.

 Games with multiple equilibria introduce the potential for populations to get stuck in inefficient outcomes.
 In theory, the introduction of additional equilibria, "stepping stones", could pave the way for a smoother and less risky transition.
 I run a lab experiment to test if the introduction of these “stepping stones”, can facilitate transitions from an inefficient but safe equilibrium to a risky, payoff dominant equilibrium.
 I employ different payoffs for the transition strategy and examine the effects that different degrees of information about the game have on group's play.
 I find evidence that adding these "stepping stones" does help populations transition to the efficient equilibrium.
 I also find that when groups have more information about each other's payoffs they are able to transition to the efficient equilibrium faster and are less prone to cyclical behavior.